Consensus Mechanism

 Finality: Probabilistic vs Absolute

 Probabilistic Finality (Bitcoin, Ethereum PoW): Confidence increases with each subsequent block.
-Six confirmations typically considered "final" but technically reversible with sufficient hash power.
+Six confirmations are typically considered "final" but technically reversible with sufficient hash power.

 Absolute Finality (Ethereum PoS, Tendermint): Once finalized, reversal is cryptographically impossible without destroying massive stake.
 More certain but may be slower.